stoolap/stoolap-go/docs/_docs/architecture/transaction-isolation.md

 ### Row Versioning

-- Each row in a table can have multiple versions identified by transaction IDs
+- Each row maintains a full version chain linked via `prev` pointers
 - Each version includes:
   - Creation transaction ID
   - Deletion transaction ID (if applicable)
   - Column values at that version
+  - Pointer to previous version
-- This enables concurrent transactions to see different versions of the same row
+- Version chains enable concurrent transactions to see different historical versions
+- New versions are always created (immutability) - existing versions never modified

 ### Visibility Rules